-When combined with Client or Device Spooling, the offline login feature offers a robust backup plan for server outages.
+When combined with Device Spooling, the offline login feature offers a robust backup plan for server outages.

 Credit is not supported

 Projects - print jobs are set to the Without Project option

 For details on enabling and configuring the feature, check Offline Login in the MyQ Print Server guide.

 You can enable users to scan to email even when the MyQ server is offline.
 In such cases, users can log in to the terminal in the Offline mode and use the Panel Scan action to scan to emails.
 The terminal remembers the outgoing SMTP server and sends all emails directly to this server.
 Scanning to email in the Offline mode is supported by all the models that support embedded terminals.